 Choosing a program of study is a major decision.
 It influences your future career options and in large part determines how you are likely to spend your professional life.
 When you choose to study engineering, you are making what statistics indicate is a smart choice.
 With just a bachelor’s degree, engineers of various disciplines can expect to earn as much as $3.5 million over a lifetime of work.
-If a career as an aerospace engineer – a professional who designs aircraft and spacecraft – is calling your name, the first step toward reaching that goal is to plan out your educational path.
+An aerospace engineer is a professional who designs aircraft and spacecraft.
+If this is calling your name, the first step toward reaching that goal is to plan out your educational path.